 In those days, you would hear buzzwords like burnout and unit studies, but rarely did you hear the word busy.
 Moms stayed at home most of the day, and evenings were filled with family dinner and playing games (most homeschoolers did not have TVs!).

 With homeschooling’s expansion and acceptance, the word burnout has dwindled due to the local community, the lack of stress which pioneers felt to “prove” the homeschool way, and online social networking.
 Unit studies are no longer the new kid on the block.
-Now there is classical education, the Charlotte Mason approach—along with hundreds of other options.
+Now there are classical education and the Charlotte Mason approach, along with hundreds of other options.